-The ‘Hello Industry! - Starting your career in the non-academic job market’ event series is entering its second round
+The ‘Hello Industry! – Starting a Career in the Non-Academic Job Market’ event series enters its next phase

-The presentation, followed by a discussion, will begin on Thursday, 13 November at 5 p.m. in the cafeteria of the University Library (Leibnizstraße 2).
-All students, prospective graduates and researchers interested in the topic are cordially invited to attend!
+The presentation, followed by a discussion, will begin on Thursday 23 April at 5 pm in the University Library cafeteria (Leibnizstraße 2).
+All prospective graduates and researchers interested in career opportunities at d-fine are warmly invited!

 The non-academic job market is a very exciting and dynamic environment with many rewarding career opportunities for academics, which is very different from the academic environment - how can a career entry into the non-academic job market be successful?
 What skills, knowledge and experience do companies value in addition to the specialist expertise acquired during studies and doctoral studies?